edgedb/edgedb/docs/edgeql/path_resolution.rst

 common symbols are factored and assumed to refer to the same object as the outer query.
 This is because clauses like :ref:`filter
 <ref_eql_select_filter>` and :ref:`order by <ref_eql_select_order>` need to
-be applied to each row.
+be applied to each value in the result.

-The :ref:`limit <ref_eql_select_pagination>` clause is not nested in the scope because it needs to be applied globally to your query.
+The :ref:`limit <ref_eql_select_pagination>` clause is not nested in the scope because it needs to be applied globally to the entire result set of your query.